snkashis/android-docs/src/pages/java-sdk/overview/directions-matrix.md

 ## API response

-Like all API calls inside of Mapbox Java Services, the response will come inside a retrofit callback. inside the onResponse, you can access the APIs returned response if successful.
+Like all API calls inside of the Mapbox Java SDK, the response will come inside a retrofit callback. inside the onResponse, you can access the APIs returned response if successful.

 ```java
 client.enqueueCall(new Callback<MatrixResponse>() {